 Kenneth Sims holds the career record for forced fumbles (15).

-Largest crowd in the history of the state of Texas is on hand in Austin for the Houston game
+Largest crowd in the history (up to this point in history) of the state of Texas is on hand in Austin for the Houston game

 Mark McBath starts against Texas A & M.